KilledByAPixel/JS13K2025/README.md

 *This code is only for learning purposes and not intended to be redistributed!*

+## 🐾 How to play
+- Press and hold to gain speed on down slopes
+- Release to gain speed on up slopes
+- Eat pizza to get a boost
+- Collect flowers to buy more cats
+-
 ## 😺 Features
 - Procedurally generated terrain
 - 13 unlockable cats to play with